grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 ## Configure labels and notifications

-Add labels in order to ease searching or route notifications to a policy.
+Add labels to ease searching or route notifications to a policy.

 ### Labels